ajktown/docs/dev_wordnote/diagrams/on-put-preference-language.md

 <!-- /TOC -->

 ## Overview
-This is a basic activity diagram for the onPutPreferenceLanguage() function in the FE.
+This is a basic sequence diagram for the onPutPreferenceLanguage() function in the FE.

 ```plantuml